Fabio-A-Sa/Privago/docs/milestone3/report.md

 ## 10. Final System Characterization

-Após duas iterações e correspondentes avaliações, o information retrieval system possui as seguintes propriedades:
+After two iterations and their corresponding evaluations, the information retrieval system has the following properties:

 - ASCII Folding: handles special characters and accents, converting them to their equivalent ASCII form;
 - LowerCase: converts all characters to their lowercase counterparts;
-- Synonym: expands each token to include variations based on its synonyms;
+- Synonyms: expands each token to include variations based on its synonyms;
-- Stop Words: allowing clients more flexibility to conduct searches with more complex queries;
+- Stop Words: allowing more flexibility to conduct searches with more complex queries;
-- More Like This:
+- More Like This: allowing discover documents similar to a specified document​;

-A

-O sistema desenvolvido tem um Mean Average Precision de X, com

-Indicar aqui que funcionalidades são aplicadas, por tópicos

-com MAP X, a estas features adiciona-se ainda o MLT com acuracy Y e uma user interface avaiada em W.

-aO LONGO DE TRES ITERAÇÕES, LOGO TÁ FIZE PARA AVABAR EM GRANDEII
+In total, it ensures a global Mean Average Precision of the system of 73%.
+Additionally, it has a search user interface evaluated at 81.6% based on received feedback and the System Usability Scale.

 ## 11. Conclusions and Future Work